 When determining the priority of proposed projects, staff evaluate them for urgency, feasibility, and for enhancements towards the community, health, and safety.

-The Agency develops a Comprehensive Annual Financial Report (CAFR) which has won awards from GFOA.
-The Popular Annual Financial Report (PAFR) is a summary of the CAFR.
+The Agency develops Comprehensive and Popular Annual Financial Reports (CAFR/PAFR) which have won awards from the GFOA.

 Ten year financial trends in the CAFR include: